Specialist Support of Teaching & Learning in Schools L3 Diploma

 You will gain a Cache Level 3 diploma.

 The most important resource you will have is your willingness to learn.
-You should also have a supply of pens, paper and a usb memory device.
+You should also have a supply of pens and paper.

 To achieve success on the course you will need to:

 - Attend college and placement every week.
 If you need to miss a class, please let us know in advance, if possible.

 - You will need to ensure that you allow sufficient time for self-study and complete any homework set.
 You will be expected to complete all assessments and complete the full course.

 - Complete the course.

 DBS and Barring Service

 DBS checks are carried out on everyone who works with, or trains to work with children, young people and vulnerable adults.
 BAES will carry out these checks before you start a work placement that is relevant to your classroom work course along with a right to work check.

 For enrolment on classroom work courses and for your DBS check you must provide original approved documents, which give evidence of your identity and address.